kokobd/leetcode-hs/README.md

 Solutions to some leetcode problems implemented in Haskell.

-As of Dec 25, 2018, LeetCode doesn't support Haskell officially, so each solution has a corresponding C implementation, which are passed on LeetCode.
-I then test Haskell implementations against C implementations, to ensure Haskell version is correct.
+As of Dec 25, 2018, LeetCode doesn't support Haskell officially, so each solution has a corresponding C implementation, which is passed on LeetCode.
+Haskell versions are tested against C versions, to ensure Haskell implementations are correct.

 For many problems, it's critical to get time and space complexity right.
 We use ghc profiling to make sure Haskell versions are not significantly slower than C